Community discussion on suicide prevention talks signs, stigma

 Two-thirds of gun-related deaths in Pennsylvania are due to suicide according to CeaseFirePA, which hosted the event alongside March for Our Lives, Mechanicsburg.

-The stigma surrounding mental health and asking for help often keeps individuals in the law enforcement community quiet, said Lieutenant Brian Curtis with the Mechanicsburg Police Department.
+The stigma surrounding mental health and asking for help often keeps individuals in the law enforcement community quiet, said Lt.
+Brian Curtis of the Mechanicsburg Police Department.

 He said that culture of silence is still one of the largest barriers to overcome.